k3rn3l-p4n1c/postpython/README.md

 ## Contribution
 Feel free to share your ideas or any problems in [issues](https://github.com/k3rn3l-p4n1c/postpython/issues).
 Contributions are welcomed.
-Give postpython a star to encourage me to continue its development.
+Give Postpython a star to encourage me to continue its development.